ArtHitParade

 In 1892 and 1893 van Rysselberghe achieved some sensational luminosity in his oils on canvas.
 Decidedly attracted by the sun he settled in Provence in the late 1890s but already his art had become classic again.

-On June 21 in London, Sotheby's sells L'Escaut en amont d'Anvers le soir, oil on canvas 67 x 90 cm painted in 1892.
+L'Escaut en amont d'Anvers le soir is an oil on canvas 67 x 90 cm painted in 1892.
 The composition is very simple, only displaying four poles and their reflections and a small sailboat that merges into the twilight blue of the other bank of the river.
 Sky and water are glowing.
-Remaining in its original artist's frame this painting is estimated £ 7M, lot 59.
+Remaining in its original artist's frame, it was sold for £ 8.5M from a lower estimate of £ 7M by Sotheby's on June 21, 2017, lot 59.

 #AuctionUpdate Showing his mastery of the #pointilliste technique, one of Théo van Rysselberghe’s finest #landscapes sells for record £8.5m pic.twitter.com/a7lGnm4Dpg